MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-templates.md

 Sending this template to players who prefer Korean will get the localized version of the notification, all other players will receive your default language message in English.

-## Triggering push notifications via rules, tasks, and player segmentation
+## Trigger push notifications via rules, tasks, and player segments

 The next step for our scenario is to leverage PlayFab triggered actions to send push notifications when a player meets our specified criteria.
 We want to entice players to return if they haven’t visited our game in over 30 days.